 # 13 Look for someone who is successful already.
 It doesn’t matter what they are successful in.
 People who are already successful in life typically do very well in our industry.
 These people normally have credibility, contacts, and a great work ethic.

 # 14 Look for someone people will follow.
 Look for people with a large sphere of influence.
 Look for leaders.
+These are great prospects.

 # 15 It’s the ones who stick around long enough who succeed.
 This business is a marathon, not a sprint.
 It takes time to build a successful business of any kind.
 You must pay your dues.
 Plus, it takes time to master your skills.
+Most top earners have been with their current company at least five to ten years.

 # 17 Don’t nickel and dime this business to death, or it will nickel and dime you right out of the business.
 Don’t be cheap with your business.
 Be smart about how you spend money, but don’t be cheap.
 Be willing to invest in your business.

 # 18 I didn’t get into network marketing for the product, I got in for the opportunity, and that’s why 99 percent of the people get in.
 Lead with the business and then offer the products to your prospects if they are not interested in the business.
 Your real product is the business opportunity.
+Very few people you talk to will want your products but everyone wants more money!

 # 19 Many people use advertising as a sponsoring tool.
 My advice on advertising is not to use it until you’ve exhausted prospecting everyone you know.
 Only advertise as a last resort.
 Start with your warm market.
 This is a warm market business.

 # 20 But in this business, people with no credibility as a rule don’t do very well.
 You are looking for people with credibility, people who are successful, and people with a following.
+When these folks speak, other people listen.

 # 21 You must be consistent with whatever you are doing.
 Consistency is the key to long term success in our industry.
 You need to work your business every single day.
 No excuses!
 Whatever you do, don’t start and stop.
 That’s what most people do and it’s the kiss of death in the business.

 # 24 That signed distributor agreement is useless unless that person knows how to duplicate his or her own efforts.
-If you don’t have a game plan for your new distributor, they will more than likely fizzle out and quit in 90 days or less.
+If you don’t have a game-plan for your new distributor, they will more than likely fizzle out and quit in 90-days or less.

 # 25 In general, I recommend staying in close contact with your new distributor until there are four or five people in depth in their line, and at least one leader type has emerged.
 Build depth in each leg and never stop.
 Always work at the bottom most point of each leg, with the newest, most excited distributor.
 People are less likely to quit when they have something to lose.

 # 26 If they are not serious, you will only be wasting your time trying to motivate them.
 You can only lead a horse to water, but you can’t make them drink.
-All the time you spend trying to motivate unmotivated distributors is time wasted.
+All of the time you spend trying to motivate unmotivated distributors is time wasted.
 Instead, go find some new distributors to work with.

 # 27 Your time should be spent with that excited, ambitious individual.
 Work with the most motivated people on your team, if you want to work smart.
 In addition, work at the deepest level in your group, with the newest, most excited distributor.

 # 28 You must be a product of the product.
 Use all of the products your company makes and be your own best customer.
 Be a product of the product!
+This will build up your belief in the products and give you a great product story to share with others.

 # 29 Don’t let the retail part of the business scare you.
 It’s a lot of people doing a little.
 I’d rather have an organization of one thousand people doing $100 each, than an organization of one hundred people doing $500 each.
 This business is about a lot of people doing a little bit, not a few people doing a lot.
 Don’t confuse network marketing with direct sales.